Geometric Invariant Theory and Einstein-Weyl Geometry

-In the march of 2004, Honda gave an explicit description for the twistor space of certain self-dual metrics on $3\mathbb{CP}_2$ admitting a free isometric circle action, equivalently a nowhere zero Killing Field as follows :
+In the march of 2004, Honda gave an explicit description for the twistor space of certain self-dual metrics on $3\mathbb{CP}_2$ admitting a free isometric circle action, equivalently a nowhere zero Killing Field as follows.

 \begin{thm}[Nobuhiro Honda,\cite{honda28}] Let $g$ be a self-dual metric on $3\mathbb{CP}_2$ which admits a non-trivial Killing Field.
-Suppose further that it is of positive scalar curvature type, and not conformally equivalent to the explicit self-dual metrics constructed by LeBrun's hyperbolic ansatz \cite{leexplicit}.\\ Then the twistor space is a small resolution of the double cover of $\mathbb{CP}_3$ branched along a quartic, equation of which is given in some homogeneous coordinates by
+Suppose further that it is of positive scalar curvature type, and not conformally equivalent to the hyperbolic ansatz self-dual metrics of LeBrun's \cite{leexplicit}.\\ Then the twistor space is a small resolution of the double cover of $\mathbb{CP}_3$ branched along a quartic, equation of which is given in some homogeneous coordinates by

 where $Q(Z_0,Z_1)$ is a quadratic form of $Z_0$ and $Z_1$ with real coefficients, and $a\in \mathbb R^+$.\\ Moreover, the naturally induced real structure on $\mathbb{CP}_3$ is given by